yesihaveidea/myrtille/DOCUMENTATION.md

 - "Myrtille Websockets Secured": allow both directions TCP port 8431 (default)

 ## Installation
-First ensure the prerequisites are met (see above).
-You need at least IIS 7.0+ before running the myrtille setup.
+You need at least IIS 7.0+ before running the myrtille installer.
+It installs as a role on Windows Servers and as a feature on others Windows versions.

 All releases here: https://github.com/cedrozor/myrtille/releases
 - Setup.exe (preferred installation method): setup bootstrapper; automatically download and install .NET 4.0 and Microsoft Visual C++ 2015 redistributables (x86), if not already installed, then install the Myrtille MSI package